Gravitational Collapse: Generalizing Oppenheimer-Snyder and a Conjecture on Horizon Formation Time: Introduction

-In this paper, we study black hole formation in the gravitational collapse of a star by generalizing the classic Oppenheimer–Snyder (OS) model \cite{8,8*}.
-Some interesting papers that investigate OS collapse in various cases can be found in the following references \cite{9,9*,10, 10*, 11}.
-We consider a scenario in which the interior of the star is modeled as a homogeneous and isotropic perfect fluid, similar to a Friedmann--Lemaître--Robertson--Walker (FLRW) universe, while the exterior is described by a more general static and spherically symmetric spacetime instead of the Schwarzschild black hole geometry .
-This allows us to explore gravitational collapse in more realistic or complex environments, such as those involving non-vacuum exteriors or modified theories of gravity.
-During the collapse, the WCCC is presumed.
+In this paper, we study black hole formation in the gravitational collapse of a star by generalizing the classic Oppenheimer–Snyder (OS) model \cite{8,8*} within the framework of standard Einstein gravity.
+Here, “generalizing” refers to extending the OS matching procedure to a broader class of static, spherically symmetric solutions of Einstein’s equations—such as Reissner–Nordström (RN) or Schwarzschild-de Sitter (dS) and Schwarzschild-Anti de Sitter (AdS)—while keeping the interior as a standard Friedmann--Lemaître--Robertson--Walker (FLRW).
+The exterior and interior geometries are always assumed to satisfy the Einstein equations with a physically interpretable source (e.g., electromagnetic field or cosmological constant), and and we verify that the interior matter satisfies standard energy conditions to ensure physical validity.
+Some interesting papers that investigate OS collapse in various cases can be found in the following references \cite{9,9*,10, 10*, 11, r1, r2, r3, r4}.
+In \cite{r2} the auther studied the OS collapse for the Schwarzschild-AdS/dS black hole and in \cite{r3,r4} the focus is on regular black holes.
+Earlier work on gravitational collapse with electric charge was carried out by Raychaudhuri~\cite{R2}, who considered self-gravitating charged dust with dynamical interior fields.
+Our model follows the OS framework, where the star is neutral and collapses into a fixed exterior geometry.
+We consider a scenario in which the interior of the star is modeled as a homogeneous and isotropic perfect fluid, similar to a FLRW universe, while the exterior spacetime is described by a more general static, spherically symmetric solutions of Einstein's equations—such as Schwarzschild, RN, or Schwarzschild-AdS/dS.
+Our systematic mathematical analysis of OS collapse enables us to study different physically motivated black hole geometries, where the effective stress-energy tensor associated with the exterior metric is simply the one required by Einstein’s equations.
+For Schwarzschild-AdS/dS spacetime, the effective exterior source is a perfect fluid with isotropic pressure $p = -\Lambda/8\pi$; for the RN case, it is anisotropic.
+Both arise naturally in GR: the former from the cosmological constant, the latter from the electromagnetic field.
+We shoudl also mention that the WCCC holds during the collapse.
 It has been shown that the WCCC holds true for all spherically symmetric and static solutions \cite{4}.
 We consider both spatially flat ($k=0$) and closed ($k=1$) FLRW models for the interior geometry and match them smoothly to the exterior spacetime, according to the Israel junction conditions \cite{Israel:1966rt}.